kimsQ/rc/docs/getting-started/browsers-devices.md

 For Firefox, in addition to the latest normal stable release, we also support the latest [Extended Support Release (ESR)](https://www.mozilla.org/en-US/firefox/organizations/faq/) version of Firefox.

-Unofficially, Ratchet plus should look and behave well enough in Chromium and Chrome for Linux, Firefox for Linux, and Internet Explorer 8 and below, though they are not officially supported.
+Unofficially, kimsQ RC should look and behave well enough in Chromium and Chrome for Linux, Firefox for Linux, and Internet Explorer 8 and below, though they are not officially supported.

-For a list of some of the browser bugs that Ratchet plus has to grapple with, see our [Wall of browser bugs]({{ site.baseurl }}/browser-bugs/).
+For a list of some of the browser bugs that kimsQ RC has to grapple with, see our [Wall of browser bugs]({{ site.baseurl }}/browser-bugs/).

 ## Internet Explorer 9 & 10